shuoli84/aisdk/README.md

 An open-source Rust library for building AI-powered applications, inspired by the Vercel AI SDK.
 It provides a type-safe interface for interacting with Large Language Models (LLMs).

-> **⚠️ Early Stage Warning**: This project is in very early development and not ready for production use.
-APIs may change significantly, and features are limited.
-Use at your own risk.

 ## Installation

 ```bash